 Nine buildings on the main campus are included on the National Register of Historic Places plus Nesbitt's Quarry and Limestone Springs Baptist Church (previously owned by the College).
 All nine buildings have undergone major renovations.
 Although these historic buildings offer a picture of Limestone's past, they also house the modern technology necessary to make Limestone a liberal arts college with a view of the future.

-Limestone College is an accredited, independent, coeducational, four-year liberal arts institution chartered by the state of South Carolina.
+Limestone University is an accredited, independent, coeducational, four-year liberal arts institution chartered by the state of South Carolina.
 Our programs lead to a Master of Business Administration, Bachelor of Arts, Bachelor of Science, Bachelor of Social Work, Associate of Arts, or Associate of Science degree.

 There are several similar ways to remember the criteria for evaluating websites.
 Click on the Title of each for more explanation and a PDF handout.